Do you have expired or unused prescription medicines?

 You can help spread the word about this April's National Take-Back Day by using the following Prescription for Discharge campaign resources:

-- Take-Back Day Flyer: Post this flyer around your workspaces and Navy medical facilities to encourage your shipmates and families to participate in the October 2017 Take-Back Day.
-(Updated flyer coming soon!)
+- Take Back Day Poster: Post this flyer around your workspaces and Navy medical facilities to encourage your shipmates and families to participate in the April 2018 Take-Back Day.

 - At-Home Disposal Kit Inserts: Unable to bring your expired, unused or unwanted meds to a participating location, or no location in your area?
 No problem.
 Follow these instructions to properly dispose of your medications at home.
 Print these disposal kit inserts for distribution at your command or Navy medical facilities to encourage proper disposal year-round.